Chanko Nabe Recipe: The Magical Stew That Gives Super Strength To Sumo Wrestlers

 Popeye turned to spinach to gain super strength Sumo wrestlers turn to Chanko Nabe.
 This is the Japanese stew that you don’t want to miss out on.
 Japan is certainly one of the most beloved geek travel destinations on our planet and Sumo is probably the only sport (after Kwidich of course) that makes muggles and wizards excited equally.

 But how it all started?
-I’m happy you asked!
+Good question.

 Let’s do a quick introduction to the astounding world of Sumo